Nine Inch Nails

 “With Teeth” represented a bit of a departure for N.I.N.
 The synth laden smash-thrash of the past had been displaced by more melody.
 Even so, the album claimed the top spot on the Billboard Album chart a week after its release.

-Two years later, Nine Inch Nails unleashed “Year Zero.”
-Reznor claimed the Bush administration was the chief inspiration behind the album’s bleak vision of the future.
 “As an American, I’m appalled by the behavior of our government and the direction that it has taken… and its arrogance,” said Reznor.
 The set contained “My Violent Heart,” “Meet Your Master” and “The Great Destroyer.”

-Following “Year Zero” Nine Inch Nails passed once on working with a record label for distribution, with the “Ghosts I – IV” initially available only on the N.I.N.’s web site.
+Following “Year Zero” Nine Inch Nails passed once again on working with a record label for distribution, with the “Ghosts I – IV” initially available only on the N.I.N.’s web site.

 Looking for another creative outlet, Reznor had produced the soundtracks for Oliver Stone’s “Natural Born Killers” and David Lynch’s “Lost Highway.”
 However, “The Social Network” was the first time Reznor was responsible (with longtime cohort Atticus Ross) for a film’s complete score.